schreiaj/sinatra-base/README.markdown

 ### Tests
 Generating tests can be accomplished by running bundle exec rake test:generate[testName].
 This creates a file that will be automatically loaded and run in the test suite.

+Tests can be run by doing bundle exec test:run